 Following Iraq’s expulsion from Kuwait, the sanctions continued (until 2003), but more importantly, the central government lost effective political and security control over a significant portion of Iraq, to be referred to as the Kurdistan Region.
 In 2004, the Transitional Administrative Law (the Interim Constitution) recognised the boundaries of the Kurdistan Region, with the same boundaries adopted in the Permanent Constitution of 2005 (the Constitution).
 The Constitution was structured in a way that provided limited powers to the central government and shared certain powers between the central government and regional governments (the Constitution provides that other regions could be formed).
 All remaining powers are to be vested in the regional governments.

 The matter of oil was hotly debated in the constitutional process, with a compromise reached that provided that the existing fields continue to be managed by the central government, and new fields are jointly managed with the revenues going to the central government.
-However, in the event of a dispute between the central government and the regional government over the development of new fields, the decision of the regional government would prevail.
+However, in the event of a dispute between the central government and the regional government over the development of new fields, the general view is that the position of the regional government would prevail.
 Issues relating to gas are treated in the same way.
-The Constitution further provided that Iraqi oil and gas is owned by the Iraqi people, and that the management of the oil fields is to be based on a federal oil and gas law that, to date (nine years after the Constitution was approved), has not been passed.
+The Constitution further provided that Iraqi oil and gas is owned by the Iraqi people, and that the management of the oil fields is to be based on a federal oil and gas law that, to date (14 years after the Constitution was approved), has not been passed.

-There have been disputes between the Kurdistan Regional Government (KRG) and the central government on a number of oil and gas issues, in particular those relating to the development of new oil fields.
+There have been disputes between the Kurdistan Regional Government (KRG) and the central government on a number of oil and gas issues, in particular the methodology relating to the development of new oil fields, as well as the revenue from such the sale of oil produced from such fields.
 The KRG has entered into production-sharing agreements with a substantial number of oil companies, agreements that the Iraqi Ministry of Oil (MOO) has been critical of.
 As a result of these disputes, the MOO has claimed on a number of occasions that the KRG has been selling its oil directly in the oil markets (through Turkey) and keeping the income from such oil sales.
-In response, the KRG has claimed that the central government has withheld amounts owing to it in the budget.
+In response, the KRG has claimed that the central government has withheld amounts owing to it in the budget and accordingly it has to sell crude oil produced in the Kurdistan fields to finance its expenditure.
 Despite certain interim deals, the disagreements between the central government and the KRG continue at the time of writing.
 These continuing disagreements have led to various court and arbitration claims in various jurisdictions.
 These disputes have also involved the Republic of Turkey in connection with disputes relating to the Iraq-Turkey export pipeline, from which both Iraqi and Kurdish crude is exported to Ceyhan, Turkey.

 In light of the constitutional separation of powers between the central government and the KRG, the electricity sector is effectively two separate sectors: one for the areas governed by the central government, and the other governed by the KRG.
 Each has developed in a different manner over the past few years.